Course-Based Research Experience (CRE) Attribute

 What are Course-Based Research Experiences?

 Research encompasses a range of academic pursuits, including but not limited to written scholarship, creative works, data collection, fieldwork, literature reviews, and performance-based activities.
-In course-based research experiences (CRE) each student works with their instructor, individually or as part of a group, to develop and carry out a research project as part of graded course activites.
+In course-based research experiences (CRE) each student works with their instructor, individually or as part of a group, to develop and carry out a research project as part of graded course activities.
 Students then disseminate their project (individually or as a group) through a summative assignment, such as a presentation, paper, or performance.
 CREs engage students in the process of research in their discipline in a way that is accessible to those who may not otherwise be able to participate in independent or extracurricular research.

 What is the CRE Attribute?